wp-plugins/membership/readme.txt

 11. Highly configurable with **a lot** of options and hooks / filters available.

 == Changelog ==

+= 4.0.0.1 =
+* Fix fatal error that was displayed right after update
+* Fix compatibility issues with PHP 5.2.4 - note that you still need PHP 5.3 to use the Stripe Gateways
+* Fix a major bug in the automatic import wizard that prevented the plugin from importing old Membership data
+* Fix wrong redirect during setup wizard that ended in "Not allowed to view page" errors
+* Fix the protection rule for "Friendship Request" in the BuddyPress Add-on
+* Fix a bug in the Coupons Add-on that discarded changes instead of saving them
+* Fix some PHP notices and warnings that did happen during first setup
+* Fix some typos in admin pages
+* Rename page "Protected Content" to "Protection Rules"

 = 4.0.0.0 =
 * Plugin name changed from Protected Content to Membership 2